Standards conformance: test, fix, certify, celebrate.

 WCAG 2.0 or 2.1?
 Is it level A, AA or AAA?
 Are you unsure or puzzled about what compliance looks like for your organization?
 Why not consider our $495 entry-level “thumbs up / thumbs down” standalone consultation package?
 We will:

 - interview you and your colleagues

-- identify what regulatory requirements apply to your product
+- identify what regulatory requirements apply to your site or app

 - familiarize ourselves with your product

-- assess whether your product passes the cited standards or not
+- assess whether it passes the cited standards or not

-- provide a written opinion statement signed by a certified expert (CPWA, WAS, CPACC)
+- provide a written opinion statement signed by a certified expert (CPWA, WAS, CPACC, ADS)

 - based on the familiarity gained, we can then provide a proposal for a full audit if you wish, at no additional charge (which will include a $495 discount)